Gary Bender: Personal life

 Bender is also co-author with Michael Johnson of the biography Call of the Game, in which he shares his life story, tips on how to become a better broadcaster, and his Christian testimony.

 Bender did a series of Kendall Motor Oil commercials in mid-1980s.

 In the first five months of 2001, Bender presided as host of the nationally syndicated Focus on the Family radio show after the resignation of previous host Mike Trout (1985–2000) because of an extramarital affair.
 Bender was replaced on a full-time basis by Focus vice president of broadcasting John Fuller.

 Gary Bender is an alumnus of the Kansas Delta chapter of Phi Delta Theta at Wichita State where he received his bachelor's degree.
 He received his master's degree in radio and TV from the University of Kansas.

 His son, Trey, is also a sportscaster and played Pop Warner Little Scholars.
+He portrayed his father in season 2 of the HBO series, Winning Time: The Rise of the Lakers Dynasty.
+His granddaughter Landry Bender is an actress who is best known in Crash & Bernstein and Fuller House.